XF-2YXZ32T-Z The price of going green: The role of greenness in green bond markets

 Use the XFID in citations to create a stable, permanent reference that resolves to this registry entry regardless of the source URL.

-Wiley (2020).
+Wiley (Business Strategy and the Environment) (2020).
 The price of going green: The role of greenness in green bond markets.
 XFID: XF-2YXZ32T-Z. Retrieved from https://xframework.id/XF2YXZ32TZ

 XF-2YXZ32T-Z